universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 Players are able to last longer by:
 1. Finding players🧙 to team up which adds more defenders🛡️ to the sanctuary🌱.
 Players can find other players by joining an existing team, by inviting them via a QR code or link🔗, or by finding them in the void.
-2. Gathering life essence🌿 from the sanctuary efficently by collecting it between waves of invaders and by living longer by avoiding taking damage💖 from invaders👹.
+2. Gathering life essence🌿 from the sanctuary efficiently by collecting it between waves of invaders and by living longer by avoiding taking damage💖 from invaders👹.
 3. Starting stronger💪 by upgrading character classes in the metagame using gained life essence🌿.

 ----